C4Tech/docker-nginx/readme.md

-# Nginx container for PHP-FPM services
+# Nginx container services

-A basic nginx 1.x container to serve a PHP-FPM container publicly.
-It is configured to provide both HTTP and HTTPS connections.
+A basic public nginx 1.x container.
+It is configured to provide both HTTP and/or HTTPS connections.

 ## Configuration

 1. `/app/public` must be a mounted volume and be the webroot.
-2. `fpm` must be a linked container providing the PHP-FPM service.
+2. `fpm` must be a linked container providing the PHP-FPM service for the `php` and `php-ssl` images.
-3. `/etc/ssl/public/app.crt` must be a mounted volume.
+3. `/etc/ssl/public/app.crt` must be a mounted volume for the `php-ssl` and `static-ssl` images.
-4. `/etc/ssl/private/app.key` must be a mounted volume.
+4. `/etc/ssl/private/app.key` must be a mounted volume for the `php-ssl` and `static-ssl` images.
-5. `/etc/ssl/private/dhparam.pem` must be a mounted volume.
+5. `/etc/ssl/private/dhparam.pem` must be a mounted volume for the `php-ssl` and `static-ssl` images.

 We use the `c4tech/generic-data` image to provide `app` as a linked volume.
-Also, `c4tech/laravel-nginx` is what we use for our PHP-FPM service.
+Also, `c4tech/laravel-fpm` is what we use for our PHP-FPM service.

 To generate the `dhparam.pem` file, run:
 ```